-1. A refugee admitted under Immigration and Nationality Act (INA) Section 207.
+- A refugee admitted under Immigration and Nationality Act (INA) Section 207.
 A refugee is a person who flees his or her country due to persecution or a wellfounded fear of persecution because of race, religion, nationality, political opinion, or membership in a social group.

-An immigrant admitted under this refugee status may be eligible for Medicaid even if his or her immigration status later changes.

-2. An asylee admitted under INA Section 208.
+An immigrant admitted under this refugee status may be eligible for Medicaid even if his or her immigration status later changes. - An asylee admitted under INA Section 208.
 Similar to a refugee, this is a person who seeks asylum and is already present in the U.S. when he or she requests permission to stay.

-An immigrant admitted under this asylee status may be eligible for Medicaid even if his or her immigration status later changes.

-3. An immigrant whose deportation is withheld under INA Section 243(h) and such status was granted prior to April 1, 1997, or an immigrant whose removal is withheld under INA Section 241(b)(3) on or after April 1, 1997.

-An immigrant admitted under this status may be eligible for Medicaid even if his or her immigration status later changes.

-4. A Cuban/Haitian entrant.

-An immigrant admitted under this Cuban/Haitian entrant status may be eligible for Medicaid even if his or her immigration status later changes.
+An immigrant admitted under this asylee status may be eligible for Medicaid even if his or her immigration status later changes. - 3.
+An immigrant whose deportation is withheld under INA Section 243(h) and such status was granted prior to April 1, 1997, or an immigrant whose removal is withheld under INA Section 241(b)(3) on or after April 1, 1997.
+An immigrant admitted under this status may be eligible for Medicaid even if his or her immigration status later changes. - 4.
+A Cuban/Haitian entrant.
+An immigrant admitted under this Cuban/Haitian entrant status may be eligible for Medicaid even if his or her immigration status later changes. - An American Indian born in Canada who is at least 50 percent American Indian by blood or an American Indian born outside the U.S. who is a member of a federally recognized Indian tribe.

-- 5. An American Indian born in Canada who is at least 50 percent American Indian by blood or an American Indian born outside the U.S. who is a member of a federally recognized Indian tribe. - 6.
-Victims of a severe form of trafficking in accordance with 107(b)(1) of the Trafficking Victims Protection Act of 2000 (P.L.
+- 6. Victims of a severe form of trafficking in accordance with 107(b)(1) of the Trafficking Victims Protection Act of 2000 (P.L.
 106-386). - 7.
-Lawfully admitted for permanent residence under the INA. - 8.
-Paroled into the U.S. under INA Section 212(d)(5). - Granted conditional entry under immigration law in effect before April 1, 1980 [INA Section 203(a)(7)]^{} - 10.
-An immigrant who has been battered or subjected to extreme cruelty in the U.S. and meets certain other requirements.^{} - 11.
-An immigrant whose child has been battered or subjected to extreme cruelty in the U.S. and meets certain other requirements. - 12.
-An immigrant child who resides with a parent who has been battered or subjected to extreme cruelty in the U.S. and meets certain other requirements.
+Lawfully admitted for permanent residence under the INA.\ - 8.
+Paroled into the U.S. under INA Section 212(d)(5).\ - Granted conditional entry under immigration law in effect before April 1, 1980 [INA Section 203(a)(7)]\ - 10.
+An immigrant who has been battered or subjected to extreme cruelty in the U.S. and meets certain other requirements.\ - 11.
+An immigrant whose child has been battered or subjected to extreme cruelty in the U.S. and meets certain other requirements.\ - 12.
+An immigrant child who resides with a parent who has been battered or subjected to extreme cruelty in the U.S. and meets certain other requirements.\

-If these immigrants lawfully entered the U.S. on or after August 22, 1996, they must also be one of the following:
+\If these immigrants lawfully entered the U.S. on or after August 22, 1996, they must also meet one of the following criteria:

-- Be lawfully residing in Wisconsin and an honorably discharged veteran of the U.S. Armed Forces (see Section 7.3.10 Military Service) - Be lawfully residing in Wisconsin and on active duty (other than active duty for training) in the U.S. Armed Forces (see Section 7.3.10 Military Service) - Be lawfully residing in Wisconsin and the spouse , unmarried dependent child, or surviving spouse of either an honorably discharged veteran or a person on active duty in the U.S. Armed Forces - Be an Amerasian - Have resided in the U.S. for at least five years since his or her date of entry (see Section 7.3.6 Continuous Presence).
+- Be lawfully residing in Wisconsin and an honorably discharged veteran of the U.S. Armed Forces (see Section 7.3.10 Military Service) - Be lawfully residing in Wisconsin and on active duty (other than active duty for training) in the U.S. Armed Forces (see Section 7.3.10 Military Service) - Be lawfully residing in Wisconsin and the spouse, unmarried dependent child, or surviving spouse of either an honorably discharged veteran or a person on active duty in the U.S. Armed Forces - Be a certain Amerasian immigrant defined under §584 of the Foreign Operations, Export Financing and Related Programs Appropriations Act of 1988, with Class of Admission codes: AM1, AM2, AM3, AM6, AM7 or AM8. - Have resided in the U.S. for at least five years since his or her date of entry (see Section 7.3.6 Continuous Presence).